-Sustainable sources refers to suppliers of dairy products which comply with the requirements set out in the Unilever Sustainable Agriculture Code 2010 (SAC) in order to be categorised as a sustainable source.
-The mechanisms to demonstrate compliance are outlined in the SAC Scheme Rules.
+Sustainable sources refers to suppliers of agricultural raw materials which comply with the requirements set out in the Unilever Sustainable Agriculture Code 2010 and 2017 (SAC)1 in order to be categorised as a sustainable source.
+The mechanisms to demonstrate compliance are outlined in the SAC Scheme Rules2.

-All dairy material purchases are in scope for the performance measure except for:

-- Dairy products which are classified as confectionary products e.g. chocolate flakes. - Dairy purchased by third parties that manufacture products for Unilever.
+All agricultural raw material purchases are in scope for the performance measure except agricultural raw materials purchased by third parties that manufacture products for Unilever.

-All dairy product purchases are recorded in Unilever's purchasing systems in tonnes.
-In North America, suppliers' invoices record the dry weight equivalent of dairy supplied i.e. the weight excluding the liquid component of the product.
-We apply a conversion factor to record the actual tonnes of dairy received in our purchasing systems.
-The proportion of dairy contained in the different dairy products purchased is recorded in a raw materials specification database.
-The calculation of the proportion of dairy products purchased from sustainable sources is undertaken as follows:
+All agricultural raw material purchases are recorded in Unilever's purchasing system.
+They are classified into the appropriate material group e.g. Palm Oil, Paper and Board, Soybean Oil, Sugar, Vegetables, Tea.
+The proportion of agricultural raw materials contained in the different forms, blends and derivatives is recorded in a raw materials specification database.
+The calculation of the proportion of agricultural raw materials that comes from sustainable sources is undertaken as follows:

-Calculate the total purchased volume of dairy

-The purchased volume data of dairy products is extracted from the purchasing systems and stored in the sustainable sourcing system (the "SuSo system").
-The respective proportion of dairy in each product purchased is taken from the raw material specification database and is used to determine the amount of dairy purchased in tonnes by multiplying the total purchased volume with the respective proportion of dairy.
-The volumes of dairy in each product are then summed to give the total purchased volume in tonnes.
-These calculations are performed automatically within the SuSo system.
+- i.
+Calculate the total purchased volume of agricultural raw materials.
+The purchased volume data is extracted from the purchasing systems and stored in the sustainable sourcing system (the 'SuSo system').
+The volumes of the agricultural raw materials are summed to give the total purchased volume in tonnes. - ii.
+Calculate the volume of agricultural raw material that is sustainably sourced

-Calculate the volume of dairy that is sustainably sourced Dairy products are classified as being sustainably sourced if one of the following criteria is met:
+Agricultural raw materials are classified as being sustainably sourced if one of the following criteria is met:

-- The supplier has provided a self-declaration on their level of compliance with the SAC within the last 18 months or - The supplier has provided evidence that its internal control system covers all requirements of the SAC in accordance with the scheme rules - The supplier has provided annual confirmation that the dairy materials supplied by them are certified against third party standards determined to be equivalent to the SAC.
+- The supplier has provided a self-declaration on their level of compliance with the SAC 2010 within the last 18 months. - The supplier has provided evidence, in accordance with the SAC Scheme Rules, that its internal control system covers all requirements of the SAC. - An appointed independent third-party certification body (Control Union Certifications) has provided annual confirmation that the supplier is certified against SAC 2017 for the relevant materials (from July 2018) - The supplier has provided annual confirmation that the agricultural raw materials supplied by them are certified against third party standards determined to be equivalent to the SAC.

-Unilever commissions an independent third party (Control Union Auditors) to verify a sample of supplier self-declarations each year.
+For supplier self-declarations against SAC 2010, Unilever commissions an independent third party (Control Union Certifications) to verify a sample of supplier self-declarations each year.
 The sample group is determined on a statistical basis taking into account the sustainability risks associated with the supplier location and the volume purchased.
-The scope of the verification is from 1 April 2017 to 31 March 2018.
-The results of the verification are applied to the total purchased volumes for each raw material from 1 January 2018 to 31 December 2018.
+The scope of the verification is from 1 April 2019 to 31 March 2020.
+The results of the verification are applied to the total self-declared purchased volumes for each raw material from 1 January to 31 December 2020.